Bell Bank: Company culture

 Several media outlets, including USA Today, People magazine and the BBC have written stories about Bell Bank's culture.
 Bell's mission statement is Happy Employees!
 Happy Customers!
 Michael Solberg says the bank's growth and profits are due to the way the company treats its employees.
 In 2016, Bell announced it would make an employee stock ownership plan (ESOP) part of employees' retirement benefits.
 A portion of each employee's retirement funds will be invested in State Bankshares stock.

-Awards received by Bell Bank

-Bell Bank has been recognized with multiple awards.

-Fortune magazine named Bell to its list of 100 Best Companies to Work For in 2022, and the Best Workplaces in Financial Services & Insurance in 2022, 2021, 2020 and 2019; Best Workplaces for Women in 2023, 2022, 2021, 2020 and 2019; Best Workplaces for Millennials in 2023, 2022, 2021, 2020 and 2019; and Best Workplaces for Parents in 2021 and 2020.

-Bell ranked 8th on People magazine's list of 100 Companies That Care, 32nd in 2022 and 87th in 2021.

-Forbes ranked Bell among the World's Best Banks and Best-in-State bank for North Dakota in 2023 and 2020.
-In 2019, Forbes ranked Bell among the World's Best Banks and second in U.S.-only banks.
-In 2018, Forbes named Bell Best Bank in North Dakota and Minnesota.

-American Banker Magazine named Bell No. 3 on its Best Banks to Work For list in 2022 and No. 1 in 2021.
-Bell also made the magazine’s list in 2020, 2019, 2018, 2017, 2016, 2015, 2014 and 2013.